EDCD/EDDI/SpeechResponder/Variables.md

   - *primaryeconomy* - the primary economy in this starsystem (High Technology, Agriculture, etc)
   - *state* - the state of the star system's controlling faction (Boom, War, etc)
   - *security* - the level of security in the starsystem (Low, Medium, High)
-  - *power* - (When pledged) The localized powerplay power controlling the star system, if any.
-If the star system is `Contested`, this will be empty
+  - *power* - The localized powerplay power controlling the star system, if any.
+If the star system is `Unoccupied` or `Contested` then this will be empty
-  - *powerstate* - (When pledged) The localized state of powerplay efforts within the star system
+  - *powerstate* - The localized state of powerplay efforts within the star system
-  - *contestingpowers* - (When pledged) The localized names of powerplay powers contesting control of the star system, if any
+  - *contestingpowers* - The localized names of powerplay powers with at least 30% progress towards acquiring control of an uncontrolled star system, if any, in descending order
+  - *nearbypowers* - The localized names of powerplay powers having star systems with acquisition radii which overlap the star system, less the controlling power, if any
+  - *powerAcquisitionProgress* - The percent progress of nearby powerplay powers towards obtaining control of the star system, as a list of objects where the key is the power (as an object) and the value is the percent progress towards achieving the control score threshold
+  - *powerControlProgress* - The percent progress of the controlling power, if any, in consolidating control over the star system.
+Values below 0% indicate a reduction in the control level at the end of the cycle while values above 100% indicate an increase in the control level at the end of the cycle (if the current control state is less than 'Stronghold')
+  - *powerReinforcementControlPoints* - The control points accumulated by the controlling power via powerplay reinforcement activities during the current cycle
+  - *powerUnderminingControlPoints* - The control points lost by the controlling power via powerplay undermining activities during the current cycle
   - *x* - the X co-ordinate of the starsystem
   - *y* - the Y co-ordinate of the starsystem
   - *z* - the Z co-ordinate of the starsystem